 No. Species Condition Alive/Dead Remark

 TA572 Ailanthus fordii Poor Alive Two main trunks were

-broken during typhoon
+broken during typhoon on

-on 23 August 2017.
+23 August 2017.
+Cracks and

-Cracks and wounds

-observed in one of the
+wounds observed in one of

-trunks.
+the trunks.
 Weak canopy

 formed only by sprouts.

-TA327 Aquilaria sinensis Poor Alive Tree crown of TA327
+TA327 Aquilaria sinensis Poor Alive Tree crown of TA327 was

-was thinner after
+thinner after transplantation.

-transplantation.
-Water

-sprouts, cracks on tree
+Water sprouts, cracks on

-bark and would at trunk
+tree bark and would at trunk

 base observed.

-N/A Syzygium jambos Fair Alive Compensate for TA326;
+N/A Celtis sinensis Fair Alive Compensate for TA326;

-mis-planted; should be

-replaced by Syzygium

-levinei
+Syzygium levinei is not

+available in the market at

+this moment, another native

+species Celtis sinensis is

+used as a substitute.

-N/A Syzygium jambos Fair Alive Compensate for TA326;
+N/A Celtis sinensis Fair Alive Compensate for TA326;

-mis-planted; should be

-replaced by Syzygium

-levinei
+Syzygium levinei is not

+available in the market at

+this moment, another native

+species Celtis sinensis is

+used as a substitute.

-N/A Schefflera Fair Alive Compensate for TA326;
+N/A Schefflera Fair Alive Compensate for TA326; old

-heptaphylla old leaved replaced by
+heptaphylla leaved replaced by new leaf

-new leaf buds
+buds

-TB0101 Archontophoenix Fair Alive
+TB0054 Archontophoenix Fair Alive

 alexandrae

-TC0138 Archontophoenix Fair Alive
+TB0056 Archontophoenix Fair Alive

 alexandrae

-TB0054 Eriobotrya japonica Fair Alive
+TB0101 Eriobotrya japonica Fair Alive

-TB0056 Mangifera indica Fair Alive
+TC0138 Mangifera indica Fair Alive

 Survival rate (%) 100%